cloudemprise/cfn-ovpn-cli/README.md

 ## Prerequisites

-- an AWS account with poweruser access.
+- an AWS account with Power User access.
-- ssh key in infrastructure build Region.
+- one ssh key in the AWS Region where the infrastructure is to be built.
 - a Route 53 Hosted Zone.
-- jq version 1.6
-- awscli version 2
-- bash > version 4

 **********